Ingle09/AI-Financial-Planner-Using-LLM-And-Random-Forest-Regressor/README.md

 # AI-Financial-Planner-Using-LLM-And-Random-Forest-Regressor
-Effective personal finance management is vital for informed decisions and financial stability, yet manual tracking is tedious and error-prone.
-Traditional methods lack real-time insights, while AI-powered expense trackers offer automation, precision, and smart financial guidance.
-Our proposed system uses a Large Language Model to analyze spending patterns, provide personalized advice, and support proactive budgeting.
-With dynamic updates, predictive analytics, and strong data security, it transforms conventional tracking into an intelligent financial assistant.
+An AI-powered expense tracker using a Large Language Model (LLM) for smart financial management.
+It analyzes spending patterns, provides personalized insights, and suggests budgeting strategies.
+Features include real-time updates, visual reports, and predictive analytics for future planning.
+Built with strong data security protocols to ensure safe and intelligent financial tracking.